 The answer: There are half a million influencers whose preferred and only channel of influence is Instagram (InfluencerDB, 2019).
 Of them, the majority (81%) have between 15,000 and 100,000 followers, 15% have between 100,000 and half a million followers, while just 4% have more than half a million followers.

 If you’re thinking the more followers the merrier, think again—studies show a negative correlation between the number of followers and engagement rates.
 That said, most marketers prefer to work with influencers with a less extravagant follower base (also commonly known as micro-influencers), typically between 10,000 and 100,000.

 10. Leading Topic for Branded Partnerships on Instagram

 With these Instagram influencer marketing statistics, you may now be seriously considering starting an Instagram influencer marketing strategy for your ecommerce business.

 Here’s something to get you thinking.
-Fashion is the most active sector on Instagram, with 25 percent of all sponsored posts on Instagram centering around it (InfluencerDB, 2019).
-This puts it way ahead of food (12 percent), entertainment (11 percent), and baby products (10 percent).
+Fashion is the most active sector on Instagram, with 25% of all sponsored posts on Instagram centering around it (InfluencerDB, 2019).
+This puts it way ahead of food (12%), entertainment (11%), and baby products (10%).

 Now that you’re armed with these ten influencer marketing statistics, you’re one step closer to launching your first influencer marketing campaign.
 Just remember to keep these influencer marketing statistics in mind while you plan out your campaign and manage your goals.